cknoll/git-voting/README.md

 1. Lower participation hurdle for voters
     - Nobody wants to wait for hours in a line outside.
     - Nobody wants to visit a voting station if there are attack warnings or other intimidation mechanisms.
-2. Much Lower cost for holding a reliable election/voting (on almost any organizational level).
+2. Much Lower cost for holding a reliable election/voting (on almost any organizational level)
     - Allows the integration of more participative democratic elements (which is another complex topic, see below).
+3. Trust problems with paper ballots
+    - While in most public elections the local counting process can in principle be supervised by local voters, it remains intransparent how these results are aggregated at higher levels.
+        - see severe issues with election result messaging software discovered by CCC ([PC-Wahl_Bericht](https://www.ccc.de/system/uploads/230/original/PC-Wahl_Bericht_CCC.pdf)).
+    - Supervision of counting does not scale well.

 ### General Arguments against Online Voting